There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 46 – Soak up an exhibition at Doongalik Studios Art Gallery

-A small art gallery founded in the 1970s intending to promote local artists, this is one of the best places to see what the local creators are up to.
+This small art gallery was founded in the 1970s with the intention to promote local artists.
+It is one of the best places to see what the local creators are up to.

 A short drive from downtown Nassau, the gallery has a Saturday farmers’ market for those wanting to sample some local produce!